kosbr/kosbr.github.io/_posts/2015-08-18-find-fragment.markdown

  before training I cropped all my pictures, so my rectangle contains whole photo area.

  * samples.vec — The output file.
-We will use it for training.
+It will be used for training.
- * w and h - width and height of a sample respectively.
+ * w and h - width and height respectively of a sample.
 The size should be about proportional to the real object size.
   Please, use as minimal values as possible, but the object must be detectable in an image with such size.
 My advice is to use additional options -num 5 -show to see result and correct params if it is needed.